una/personal-goals/happy-moments/happy-moments.md

 05/13/2015
 ---
-Today I finally brought up that I wanted a raise to my new manager.
-And it went really well -- he seemed to be on my side :)
+Today I finally brought up that I wanted a raise at work.
+And it went really well -- my manager seemed to be on my side :)

 05/14/2015
 ---